Powder River (film)

 Powder River is a 1953 American Western film directed by Louis King and starring Rory Calhoun, Corinne Calvet and Cameron Mitchell.

 The screenplay was adapted by Daniel Mainwaring (under his pseudonym "Geoffrey Homes") from the book Wyatt Earp: Frontier Marshal by Stuart N. Lake, who two years later was the story consultant on the ABC/Desilu western television series, The Life and Legend of Wyatt Earp.
-Unlike that television series, names and places in this film were given fictional names, so that Earp became "Chino Bull," Doc Holliday became "Mitch Hardin," the Clanton brothers became the "Loney Brothers," and Tombstone became the titular "Powder River."
+Unlike that television series, names and places in this film were given fictional names, so that Earp became "Chino Bull," Doc Holliday became "Mitch Hardin," the Clanton brothers became the "Logan Brothers," and Tombstone became the titular "Powder River."

 This was the fourth film based on Lake's book to be released by 20th Century Fox, preceded by the 1934 Frontier Marshal, the identically titled 1939 Frontier Marshal, and the 1946 My Darling Clementine.

 Plot

 In 1875, ex-lawman Chino Bull puts away his guns and heads for the Powder River with old pal Johnny Slater to pan for gold.
 When he is ambushed by outlaws Loney Logan and Will Horn, Johnny comes to his rescue, and he rides to town for supplies.

 At a saloon run by beautiful Frenchie Dumont, he meets Loney's brother, Harvey, a card dealer.
 A drunken Sam Harris begins shooting up the place, killing the sheriff with a stray bullet as everyone else flees.
 Chino volunteers to go in after him and knocks him out, but declines the offer to become sheriff.
 Returning to the river, Chino finds Johnny dead and their gold stolen.
 Now broke, he returns to town and reluctantly takes on the sheriff job.

 Frenchie's beau, gunslinger Mitch Hardin, rides into town and challenges Chino, but is stricken with a headache so painful it incapacitates him.

 A stagecoach brings to town the sophisticated Debbie Allen, who has come from Connecticut to find her former sweetheart, Mitch, who was once a doctor there.
 She learns that Mitch is now involved with Frenchie and also that he is suffering from a brain tumor, causing the severe headaches.
 Debbie decides to go back east on the next stage.